What to See and Do

 The ladies on reception were extremely helpful throughout my stay and arranged cycle hire for me.
 You can also rent motorcycles and there’s a garage where I’m sure you could store your own motorbike or scooter during your stay.

 - Siem Reap – there are direct buses from Siem Reap, although the correct bus companies and schedules aren’t common knowledge.
 After much searching, a travel agency on a corner off Wat Bo Road helped me.
 They called around and booked me on a bus leaving at 7 am.
-It cost around $10 USD (£8 GBP) and took about 5.5 hours to get to Kampong Cham including a 20-minute food and comfort break.
-Alternatively, you could get one of the many buses that run from Siem Reap to Phnom Penh, taking about 6 hours and costing between $8 – $16 USD (£6.50 – £13 GBP).
+It cost around $10 USD (£8 GBP) and took about five and a half hours to get to Kampong Cham including a 20-minute food and comfort break.
+Alternatively, you could get one of the many buses that run from Siem Reap to Phnom Penh, taking about six hours and costing between $8 – $16 USD (£6.50 – £13 GBP).
 You then need to catch a bus or mini-van to Kampong Cham (see below).
 This is quite a detour though and likely to take the best part of a day.
 The other option is a private taxi costing significantly more than a bus.
-If there are several of you to share the cost though it would be a good option as it only takes about 3 hours.
+If there are several of you to share the cost though it would be a good option as it only takes about three hours.

 - Wat Dei Doh – set back from the southern end of the riverside road, opposite the Koh Paen Bamboo Bridge this is a colourful pagoda with Buddha statues and temples scattered all over.